Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Starting the Game

-- Placeholder for your Readme, by default AVO uses [Alternate Perspective](https://www.nexusmods.com/skyrimspecialedition/mods/50307).
+- Placeholder for your Readme, by default AVO uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953).

-### Optional Extras
+### Adding mods to AVO

-By default AVO comes with [LUX](https://www.nexusmods.com/skyrimspecialedition/mods/43158) and [Water for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37061) enabled along with generated lods.
-These can all be safely disabled should you wish to not use them, however you cannot run with lods activated but Water for ENB disabled.
-Any changes that you make to the landscape you will need to/should be regenerating lods and Synthesis.
+To safely add mods to AVO, please read [the guide](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Adding%20mods%20to%20AVO.md) which covers some of the details you need to know.

 ## Updating the modlist